MuhammadAhmed8/Simple-Unix-File-System/README.md

 # Unix-Simple-File-System
-It is a Unix file system project in c language for OS course in my sophomore year.
+It is a Unix file system project in c language for OS course.